webpack-contrib/html-loader/.github/ISSUE_TEMPLATE/SUPPORT.md

 ---
 name: 🆘 Support, Help, and Advice
 about: 👉🏽 Need support, help, or advice?
-Don't open an issue!
-Head to "GitHub Discussions" or "Stack Overflow"
+Don't open an issue - visit "GitHub Discussions" or "Stack Overflow" instead.
 ---

 Hey there! 👋